Washington Tumult Jolts Stocks, Sends Dollar Lower

 ADVERTISEMENT

-U.S. stocks remain close to record highs and few investors said they expect a major pullback, but many said they were increasingly worried about the implementation of proposed policies such as tax cuts, deregulation and infrastructure spending following a series of developments in Washington.
+U.S. stocks have been close to record highs and few investors said they expect a major pullback, but many said they were increasingly worried about the implementation of proposed policies such as tax cuts, deregulation and infrastructure spending following a series of developments in Washington.

 Some traders said Wednesday's selling was sparked by reports that President Donald Trump had allegedly asked then-FBI Director James Comey to back off the investigation of former national security adviser Michael Flynn, which prompted some congressional Republicans to call for further investigation.
 In a statement issued Tuesday evening, the White House denied the account.

 "The bigger picture here is it puts another dent in the likelihood of getting a Congressional majority to pass Trump's agenda," said R.J.
-Grant, head of equity trading at KBW Inc.
+Grant, director of equity trading at KBW Inc.

 Financial adviser Ryan Wibberley said he has been taking a cautious approach to the stock market for the past several months.
 As his firm recruits new clients, he has been wary about putting that new money into stocks -- in part because major indexes are near records, but also because of what has been happening in Washington.